based on Reviews

 • Increased lactate levels (see sports)

-• confusion, depression
+• Confusion, depression

 • Insomnia, difficulty concentrating, fatigue

-• disturbances of the mineral balance
+• Disturbances of mineral balance

 • Gastrointestinal hyperexcitability